-11. Pluto: Pluto's placement shows how you will experience death and rebirth, transformations, and your karma/fate.
+11. Pluto: Pluto's placement shows how you will experience rebirth, transformations, and your karma/fate.

 How To Read Your Unique Chart

-Just getting a handle on these key placements in your chart will paint a much fuller picture.
-Remember: The rising sign represents your public face, the sun shows your basic way of being, and the moon encompasses your heart.
+Getting a handle on these key placements in your chart will paint a much fuller picture.
+Remember: The rising sign represents your physical appearance, the sun is your soul purpose, and the moon determines your emotional instincts.
 Take the time to study the traits of all of them.

 Say you’re a Libra sun, but a Capricorn rising with a Scorpio moon.
 You're probably a lot more serious and private than the pure Libra stereotype.
 People who meet you take you seriously because of Capricorn’s earthy, commanding presence.
 Relationships will be committed, bordering on obsessive because of Scorpio’s influence on the moon.

-There are endless ways to examine a chart, and so many resources online to help us learn more about each placement.
-Once you get advanced, house placements add another layer of complexity.
+There are endless ways to examine a chart, and so many resources online, such as Cafe Astrology, to help you learn more about each placement.
+Once you become more knowledgeable and advanced, house placements add another layer of complexity.

 Being reduced to one sign out of twelve is simplistic; astrologers completely agree with that.
 Astrology is enriching when you dive beyond the surface, so don’t knock it until you look beyond your sun sign.
 Taking time to study your emotions, relationship styles, and your means of communication are great ways to grow.
 In Schulenberg's words, "You can learn the reasons behind your habits, patterns, and emotions and learn how to work with the energy in your chart to create the life you've always wanted."
 Everyone is complicated, and real astrology should always recognize that and celebrate it.